psychopy/psychopy/docs/source/builder/components/emotiv_record.rst

 establish that the headset is connected and the quality of the signals are good before running the experiment with Psychopy.

-If you do want PschoPy to record the data into a gzipped csv file you need to set an environment variable CORTEX_DATA=1.
-Otherwise we recommend viewing the eeg data in EmotivPro from which it can be exported as a csv or edf file.
+We recommend viewing the eeg data in EmotivPro from which it can be exported as a csv or edf file.
+However, if you do want PschoPy to record the data into a gzipped csv file you need to set an environment variable CORTEX_DATA=1.
+Additionally you will need to apply for a RAW EEG API license.
+See: https://emotiv.gitbook.io/cortex-api/#prerequisites for more details.

 If you are exporting the experiment to HTML the emotiv components will have no effect in Pavlovia.
 To import the experiment into Emotiv OMNI, export the experiment to HTML and follow the instructions